swcarpentry/shell-novice/05-script.md

 We are going to take the commands we repeat frequently and save them in files so that we can re-run all those operations again later by typing a single command.
 For historical reasons,
-a bunch of commands saved in a file is usually called a [shell script](../../gloss.html#shell-script), but make no mistake: these are actually small programs.
+a bunch of commands saved in a file is usually called a **shell script**, but make no mistake: these are actually small programs.